Building a Data Sharehouse – Agile Data Management and Industrial Data Space (IDS)

-- A strong need to specify the data requirements with respect to timeliness, accuracy or relevance.
+- Manufacturers must specify their data requirements with respect to timeliness, accuracy and relevance.

 These questions are being addressed by the Industrial Data Space initiative (IDS).
 This initiative was launched in Germany at the end of 2014 by representatives from business, politics, and research.
 The overall goal was to provide a reference architecture for the safe, secure and transparent exchange of data between the producers and (possible) consumers of industrial data.
 The research results are currently being transferred to an association of the same name, which now has more than 100 members, many of them from the top league of German industry.